220111/glide-support-engineer-interview/documentation.md

 - **Description**: "Logout always reports success even when session remains active"
 - **Impact**: Users think they're logged out when they're not

+> Errors with signout logic can allow cases where users logout and it only removes their client token but it remains valid in the database.

+> Solution: Rewrite signout logic to properly remove session each time.

 **Ticket PERF-404: Transaction Sorting**

 - **Reporter**: Jane Doe